sarabsethi/rpi-eco-monitoring/README.md

 # rpi-eco-monitoring

 This is part of a project developing a fully autonomous ecosystem monitoring unit.
-The full details of the device is described in an [academic paper](http://www.bbc.com), step by step instructions of setting one up from scratch can be found [on our website](https://sarabsethi.github.io/autonomous_ecosystem_monitoring/), and this page focuses more on the details of the software running on the device.
+The full details of the device is described in an [academic paper](http://www.bbc.com), **easy to follow step by step instructions of setting one up from scratch can be found [on our website](https://sarabsethi.github.io/autonomous_ecosystem_monitoring/)**, and this page focuses more on the details of the software running on the device, targetted at more technical users.

 ## Setup